Close Menu

 2. Navigate to Your Project Directory

-command to navigate to your project directory. - For example:
+• Use the cd command to navigate to your project directory.

 3. Create a Directory for Your Project